earthly/website/blog/_posts/2023-06-16-cmake-gcc-cross-compile.md

  - C++
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler—and faster—using containerization.
 This article covers cross-compiling binaries using CMake and GCC.
-If you want to see what can be done by combining ideas from a `Makefile` and a `Dockerfile` then [check us out](/).**
+If you want to see what can be done by combining ideas from a `Makefile` and a `Dockerfile`, then [check us out](/).**

 Cross-compilation is the process of compiling your program on a different host than the target system.
 This enables developers to build binaries for different architectures without using those specific architectures themselves.
 For example, with cross-compilation, you can compile a binary for ARM-based devices like a Raspberry Pi on your standard x86-64 development machine.